 TBD takes inspiration from the Bardo Thödol, or Liberation Through Hearing During The Intermediate State, known commonly as the Tibetan Book of the Dead.
 This traditional Buddhist text is an auditory guide to the process of dying and rebirth, and is sometimes referred to not only as a guide to dying but also a guide to living.

 Thematically, the goal of the project is to explore the tension that our constant involvement with technology creates by shifting our personal boundaries, redefining social interaction, and by compressing exterior and interior experience into something like the liminal realm known as the 'bardo'.
-The Tibetan Book will serve both as a structural anchor for the creative team, and as a guide to the audience’s sensual and emotional experience, which lasts, like the bardo state, 49 days and nights.
+The Tibetan Book will serve both as a structural anchor for the creative team, and as a guide to the audience’s sensual and emotional experience.

 Preliminary testing of the idea is complete and the Radix team is enormously excited about the discoveries so far.
 The idea works!
-And we've just been bolstered with additional support from the Canada Council's Inter-Arts Office.
-A two-week creative intensive will take place in June, and we'll follow that with a full 49 day prototype for a test audience beginning this September.
+We'll be running a prototype of the show October 19 - November 8th this year, and will soon be putting out a call for "guinea pigs."
+Maybe that's you?
 We anticipate final production in Spring 2015.
 Donate to the project here.